unprolix/bastard/README.md

 This is a project built by the author for his own use.
 Contributions are welcomed.

 The public repository for the project is found at: https://github.com/unprolix/bastard

+Future features:

+* Ability to use an API, instead of the filesystem, as the source of files to be served.
+This would allow serving data from (e.g.) key/value stores.

+* Ability to use an API to upload files from base directory to a key/value store--including fingerprinted URLs.
+This would allow bastard to front for a CDN.

 License